alexwaeseperlman/nothanks/README.md

 ## Development Notes

-- The frontend is a static bundle served from `public/` and communicates with the server over Socket.IO.
-- Game state is managed on the server in `server/index.js`.
-Room identifiers are derived from the URL.
+- The codebase is written in TypeScript.
+Server, bots, and scripts live under `src/` and compile to `dist/`.
+- `npm run dev` launches `src/server/index.ts` with `ts-node-dev`; `npm run build` emits JS into `dist/` and the browser bundles into `public/`.
+- The browser UI sources live in `src/client/` and compile to ESM files served from `public/`.
-- Feel free to tweak styling in `public/styles.css` or extend the UI in `public/client.js`.
+- Styling is in `public/styles.css`; feel free to extend the UI there or in `src/client/client.ts`.

 ## Bot Arena API